Siebengebirge hiking: information about the Siebengebirge Nature Park in Königswinter and Bad Honnef. mountains

 We usually speak of the Siebengebirge or “Sieben Berge”, which translates as “Seven Mountains”, However, there are over 40 hills and crests.
-This huge hiking area, the Siebengebirge Nature Park, is accessible by numerous local pathes..
-The long-distance hiking trails Rheinsteig, Rheinhöhenweg and Bergischer Wanderweg lead through the Siebengebirge.
+Numourous local hiking pathes take you through the Siebengebirge Nature Park.
+Moreover, the long-distance hiking trails Rheinsteig, Rheinhöhenweg and Bergischer Wanderweg lead through the Siebengebirge.

 How to get here?